Friday, January 27, 2017

 New Hampshire: President Josiah Edward "Jed" Bartlet of The West Wing.

-New Jersey: Bruce Wayne of the Batman stories, if you believe that DC Comics map I mentioned earlier.
+New Jersey: Bruce Wayne of the Batman stories, if you believe that DC Comics map I mentioned earlier and showed above.
 Ahead of Tony Soprano of The Sopranos.
 Batman would appreciate beating (out) a crime boss.

 New Mexico: Walter White of Breaking Bad.